Showing posts with label Spirit. Show all posts

 Tuesday, November 26, 2024

-The Gift of the Spirit is one of the Covenant promises for blessing the Nations of the Earth through Abraham and his “Seed,” Jesus Christ.
+The gift of the Spirit is part of the covenant promises made to Abraham, including blessing the nations of the Earth.

 Tuesday, November 19, 2024